 - Dust mites

-The best solution is to humidify your home, and work to find that balance between too dry and too damp so that you can create your ideal environment.
+The best solution is to humidify a room or your home and work to find that balance between too dry and too damp so that you can create your ideal environment.

 The benefits of humidity are things like improved health (especially in the winter months) as well as a lack of dust mites, and even a reduction in the cost of your heating bills as well as helping wood floors last longer.